Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Feasibility Study and Core Idea

-\rev{To illustrate this, we present a visualization of samples subjected to shuffling and two commonly used augmentation techniques (i.e., center crop and horizontal flip) applied in different sequences.
-Figure~\ref{fig:augmentation-samples} (a) and (b) depict scenarios where the shuffling operation is performed either prior to or after the augmentation steps, respectively.
-As demonstrated, applying shuffling prior to cropping or flipping disrupts the spatial coherence of the data, leading to semantically meaningless samples.
-Conversely, when shuffling is executed following the augmentations, the semantic integrity of the data is preserved.
-This underscores the critical importance of the operational sequence in maintaining data utility.}

-To overcome these challenges, we exploit the interchangeability of shuffling data and shuffling \textit{weights}, a property rooted in the permutation invariance of neural networks.
-Neural network weights trained on shuffled data inherently adapt to the shuffling rules of the input.
-By carefully rearranging these weights and leveraging the properties of permutation invariance and equivariance, the model can behave as if it were trained on unshuffled (original) data.
-Conversely, shuffling the weights of a model trained on unshuffled data enables it to operate equivalently with shuffled inputs, thereby preserving the confidentiality of the system.
+To address these limitations, we leverage the interchangeability of shuffling \textit{data} and shuffling \textit{weights}, enabled by permutation invariance in neural networks.
+When trained on shuffled data, network weights implicitly incorporate the underlying permutation.
+By rearranging these weights, the model can behave as though it were trained on unshuffled data.
+Conversely, shuffling the weights of a model trained on unshuffled data enables equivalent behavior on shuffled inputs, thereby preserving confidentiality.

-This weight shuffling approach can alleviate the computational overhead by eliminating the need for repeated data shuffling operations during training and inference while maintaining compatibility with the original data.
-Additionally, this approach restores the applicability of standard data augmentation techniques, preserving the framework's generalizability and reducing complexity.
+This weight‑shuffling strategy removes the need for repeated data shuffling during training and inference, reduces overhead, and restores compatibility with standard data augmentation.
+As a result, it simplifies system design while maintaining confidentiality and computation correctness.